 Rethinking student experience

-In my previous guest post, I shared three major ways in which the NSS has gone wrong.
-Its narrow view of the student experience, its lack of interest in active dissatisfaction and the consequence of prioritising metrics over experiences make it clear that the NSS is not fit for purpose.
+The NSS’s narrow view of the student experience, its lack of interest in active dissatisfaction and the culture of prioritising metrics over experiences make it clearer than ever that the NSS is not fit for purpose, especially when the next academic year will look so vastly different from all that we know about student experience in the past.
 So what do we do next?

 Eve Alcock is Former President of The University of Bath’s Students’ Union and a HE policy enthusiast.